 However, NER is not a simple task.
-Various categories of Named Entities (NEs) are written in a similar form and also appear in alike contexts.
-For example, person and places start with a capital letter, just like temporal expressions and values contain numbers.
-In addition, the same NE can be classified into different categories depending on the context where it appears.
+The same NE can be classified into different categories depending on the context where it appears.
 For instance, the NE Washington can refer to the name of a person in one context and one location in another.
-Another example is the name Rosa Margarida when searched by the Google search engine1.
+Another example is the name Rosa Margarida when searched by the Google search engine.
 It gets confusing to deal with the name of a person and the name of flowers, returning thus both [Lima et al. 2020].

-NER is strongly dependent on the language, the corpus, and the domain [Campos and Oliveira 2015].
-Considering the domain dependence, the same category of NE can be written in different ways in different textual genres.
-For example, in e-mail texts, it is common to show names of people following words like Olá (Hello in English) and Boa tarde (Good afternoon in English), while in texts of Portarias (Ordinances in English) and memorandos (Memorandums in English) it is common to show names of people following words like servidor (Oficial in English) and professor (teacher in English).
-Thus, analyzing texts of different genres contributes to improving the identification of different rules for the NER and consequently for the RE, as well.
+In addition, the same category of NE can be written in different ways in different textual genres.
+For example, in e-mail texts, it is common to show names of people following words like Olá (Hello in English) and Boa tarde (Good afternoon in English), while in texts of Portarias ( Ordinances in English) and memorandos (Memorandums in English) it is common to show names of people following words like servidor (Oficial in English) and professor (teacher in English).
+Thus, analyzing texts of different genres can contribute to improving the identification of different rules for the NER.